openstack-archive/workload-ref-archs/workload-ref-archs/web-applications/sample/heat/README.rst

     db_server_name, app_server_name, web_server_name, dns_nameserver

-The following 4 yaml files are called by the primary files above, and are by default expected to be in a "nested" subdirectory:
+The following 4 yaml files are called by the primary files above, and are by default expected to be in a nested subdirectory:

 **setup_net_sg.yaml:** This file creates 3 separate private networks, one for each tier.
-In addition it creates two load balancers (using neutron LBaaS V1), one which has a public IP that connects the web private network to the public network, and one with a private IP that connects the web network to the application network.
+In addition it creates two load balancers (using neutron LBaaS V2), one which has a public IP that connects the web private network to the public network, and one with a private IP that connects the web network to the application network.
 The template also creates a router connecting the application network to the database network.
 In addition to the networks and routers, the template creates 3 security groups, one for each of the tiers.

 **heat_web_tier.yaml:** This template file launches the web tier nodes.
 In addition to launching instances, it installs and configures Apache and Apache modproxy which is used to redirect traffic to the application nodes.